onqtam/headjack/docs/why/14_ECONOMICS.md

 > "Open source software has mechanisms to separate small pieces of the code for other developers to build them, and then mechanisms to merge that code back with the rest of it.
 Put in another way, open-source software development is an information technology that is more efficient than centralized development.
 It’s achieved that by finding good mechanisms to decentralize the development." - [The Democracy of the Future, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/future-of-democracy-decentralized#:~:text=Open%20source%20software,decentralize%20the%20development.)

+> "Entire industries would be made redundant by adherence to the principle of transparency for public organizations.
+Transparency in its literal sense, not selected pieces of isolated information wrapped up and presented by an official but full transparency, of the kind that would allow any passerby to see exactly what an organization was up to.
+As the current powers have been asking private individuals for decades, what do they have to hide?
+The kind of radical transparency that private individuals have been exposed to needs to be turned on all organizations and actions which have any impact on the public.
+Individuals require a right to privacy.
+Collaborative society requires full knowledge of organizations and actions which affect the public." - [Binding Chaos, by Heather Marsh](https://georgiebc.files.wordpress.com/2013/05/bindingchaos6x9.pdf)

 ██████████████████████████████████████████████████████████████████
 # SECTION: The new game & interfacing with the real world